Welcome to Great Oaks Small School

 All our students, with their needs met, will be able to learn and move up the hierarchy of needs to self-actualisation.
 These goals may not be met in a student’s time at Great Oaks, however every student will know the targets they need to achieve and will continue to strive for these as they move on into employment, further or higher education.

 I am pleased to tell you that I am an INPP licenced practitioner and therefore able to support your child on the Neuro-Developmental Therapy (NDT) programme, mentioned above.
 This treatment programme is completely drug-free and non-invasive which can help children with specific learning difficulties and anxiety problems.
 It addresses the problems that occur as a result of impairment of the developing central nervous system that affects the individual’s sensory-motor, cognitive, perceptual, social and emotional development.
-Neuro-Developmental Treatment can be successful for children with Autistic Spectrum Disorder (ASD), social communication impairment, high anxieties and learning disabilities, such as dyslexia, dysgraphia and attention deficits.
+Neuro-Developmental Treatment can be successful for autistic children , social communication impairment, high anxieties and learning disabilities, such as dyslexia, dysgraphia and attention deficits.

-We are a team of highly committed teachers and support staff, working in partnership with students, trustees, staff, parents and carers to provide the best possible educational experience, following our vision and laying firm foundations for our students´ successful futures.
+We are a team of highly committed teachers, support staff and trustees, working in partnership with students, parents and carers to provide the best possible educational experience, by laying firm foundations for our students´ successful futures.

 I hope you enjoy looking at our website, but it is no substitute for a visit to our school which can be arranged through the school office.
-Come and meet us and see the passion our team have for what we do and for our students’ achievements.
+Come and meet us to feel the passion our team have for teaching and the passion our studnets have for learning.
+See how we do what we do and listen to why we do what we do in the way that we do it.